About the artist

 The show

-"Go F♥︎ck Yourself" is the title of Athénaïs' new musical show.
-On stage, with her folk guitar and her telephone, she recounts a decade of non-love in song.
+«Go F♥︎ck Yourself» is the title of Athénaïs’s new concert-show.
+On stage, with her folk guitar and her Socotel S63, she recounts a decade of non-love through her songs and telephone conversations.

-From love bombing to ghosting, via situationships, she paints a social fresco of the golden age of dating apps with her bluntness and franglais.
+From love bombing at ghostingincluding situationships, it depicts a social fresco of the golden age of dating apps with its frankness, its franglais and a bit of self-deprecation.

 Explore the clips